zezo773/AirBnB_clone/README.md

-# AirBnB_clone
-## Description
+ALX Full-Stack Software Engineer Program: AirBnB Clone (Step 1: Console)

-This team project is part of the ALX Full-Stack Software Engineer program.
-It's the first step towards building a first full web application: an AirBnB clone.
-This first step consists of a custom command-line interface for data management, and the base classes for the storage of this data.
+This project is the first step towards building an AirBnB clone application.
+It implements a command-line interface (CLI) for data management in Python 3.
+This CLI allows you to perform CRUD operations (Create, Read, Update, Delete) on various AirBnB objects, forming the foundation for the application's data storage.

-tep 1: Write a command interpreter (Console)
+Project Structure:

+This project serves as the initial part of a larger AirBnB clone application being developed as part of the ALX Full-Stack Software Engineer program.
+The focus of this step is to create a console for data manipulation.
+Console Functionality:

+Written in Python 3.
-This console is written in Python3, and will be used to do CRUD operations (Create, Read, Update, Delete) on our AirBnB objects (User, City, Review, etc.).
-More information on the models will be described in the later section.
+Enables CRUD operations on AirBnB objects: User, City, Review, etc. (Further details on models in the "Models" section) Provides a user-friendly interface for interacting with data.
 Models:

-At the moment, we have 7 models: BaseModel, User, State, City, Amenity, Place, and Review, each instance of which is given:

-a unique id generated using uuid package the attribute created_at, a datetime object, indicating when the object is created the attribute updated_at, a datetime object, indicating when the object is last updated the attribute __class__, a str object, indicating what is the object's type (model) Other attributes will be given based on the model:

-User
-    first_name: str object
-    last_name: str object
-    password: str object
-    email: str
-State
-    name: str object
-City
-    state_id: str object
-    name: str object
-Amenity
-    name: str object
-Place
-    city_id: str object
-    user_id: str object
-    name: str object
-    description: str object
-    number_rooms: int object
-    number_bathrooms: int object
-    max_guest: int object
-    price_by_night: int object
-    latitude: float object
-    longitude: float object
-    amenity_ids: list object
-Review
-    place_id: str object
-    user_id: str object
-    text: `str object
+Currently, the application utilizes seven models, each inheriting from a base model BaseModel:

+BaseModel:

+id: Unique identifier generated using the uuid package.
+created_at: Datetime object indicating object creation time.
+updated_at: Datetime object indicating last object update time.
+class: String specifying the object's type (model).
+Additional attributes specific to each model:

+User:
+first_name: String representing user's first name.
+last_name: String representing user's last name.
+password: String representing user's password (secure storage recommended).
+email: String representing user's email address.
+State:
+name: String representing the state name.
+City:
+state_id: Foreign key referencing a State object.
+name: String representing the city name.
+Amenity:
+name: String representing the amenity name.
+Place:
+city_id: Foreign key referencing a City object.
+user_id: Foreign key referencing a User object (represents the owner).
+name: String representing the place name.
+description: String providing a description of the place.
+number_rooms: Integer representing the number of rooms.
+number_bathrooms: Integer representing the number of bathrooms.
+max_guest: Integer representing the maximum guest capacity.
+price_by_night: Integer representing the price per night.
+latitude: Float representing the place's latitude.
+longitude: Float representing the place's longitude.
+amenity_ids: List of integers referencing associated Amenity objects.
+Review:
+place_id: Foreign key referencing a Place object.
+user_id: Foreign key referencing a User object (represents the reviewer).
+text: String containing the review text.
 Usage:

-Run ./console at the root directory of the repo to start the console Commands: create

-Create an object of type . id of the newly created object will be printed after creation.

-update ""

-Update the attribute attribute name of the object specified by the object id with value attribute value.

-destroy

-Delete an object of type with id object id

-show

-Display an of type type with id object id

-all []

-Display all objects of type type.
-If type is not specified, display all objects.

-help [command]

-Show help information of command.
-If command is not specified, display all documented commands.
-AUTHOR
+Navigate to the project's root directory in your terminal.
+Run the console using the following command:
+./console
+Console Commands:

+create <type>: Create an object of type <type>.
+The newly created object's ID will be displayed. update <id> <attribute_name> <attribute_value>: Update the specified attribute (<attribute_name>) of the object with ID <id> to the new value (<attribute_value>). destroy <type> <id>: Delete the object of type <type> with ID <id>. show <type> <id>: Display details of the object of type <type> with ID <id>. all [<type>]: Display all objects of type <type>.
+If no type is specified, displays all objects. help [command]: Show help information for a specific command (<command>) or display all documented commands if no command is specified.
+Author:

 Ziad Ammar